100. Principles of Sociology. Open to freshmen and sophomores.

 An examination of the relationship between economy and the polity with particular emphasis on social classes and class conflict.
 The course will examine the historical development and political effects of the core economic institution of the contemporary world, the large and often multinational corporation, in two related contexts.
 (1) The rise of the capitalist world economy and its impact on third world societies through colonialism, imperialism, and dependent development.
 The growth of revolutionary political movements in Southeast Asia, Southern Africa and Latin America and local elite responses to these movements.
 (2) The development of the concentrated corporate economy, including the development of multinational corporations, in the United States in the twentieth century.
 An examination of the political and social consequences of corporate concentration and control including political capitalism in the oil industry, oligopoly, surplus and the rise and fall of the American automobile industry, defense contractors and the military industrial complex.
-Social and political movements of students, workers and others organizing in reaction to corporate power will also be considered.
-Readings include Edwards et al., The Capitalist System; Moore, Social Origins of Dictatorship and Democracy; Geertz, Agricultural Involution; Baran and Sweezy, Monopoly Capital; Rothschild, Paradise Lost: The Decline of the Auto-Industrial Age; Blair, The Control of Oil; and Mills, The Power Elite.
+Readings include: Edwards et al., The Capitalist System; Moore, Social Origins of Dictatorship and Democracy; Gunder Frank, Latin America: Underdevelopment or Revolution; NACLA, Guatemala; Baran and Sweezy, Monopoly Capital; and Mills, The Power Elite.
 (J. Paige)

 465/Psych.
 488. Sociological Analysis of Deviant Behavior.
 (3).
 (SS).